Homebuyer Survey Checklist

-A valuation is very different from a survey, though they are often used interchangeably.
-If the property you are trying to buy has a mortgage, the mortgage company you are working with will conduct a basic valuation of the house to determine if it’s worth the money you are planning to pay, or you are paying.
+A Valuation is very different from a survey, though they are interchangeable.
+If the property you are trying to buy has a mortgage, the mortgage company you are working with will conduct a basic valuation of the house to determine if it's worth the money you are planning to pay, or you are paying.

 Preparing your home for a valuation

 Since the chartered surveyor will have to look inside the property, you can prepare in advance to speed up the process and have minimal disruptions.
 Here are some of the things you can do:

 - Take plant off the window sills